Despite the name, ringworm has nothing to do with worms. It is instead a fungal skin disease.

 Ringworm or Mange?

-Ringworm symptoms can easily be mistaken as other skin problems such as demodectic mange.
+It is easy to mistake ringworm symptoms as other skin problems such as demodectic mange.
 That’s why a proper diagnosis is essential.

 Diagnosis and Treatment of Canine Ringworm